Yarr/Yarr/doc/install.md

 In order to setuo the DAQ system the following two steps are needed:

 1. Install the YARR SW package
+2. Install the custom PCIe kernel driver
-2. Prepare and setup the DAQ hardware
+3. Prepare and setup the DAQ hardware

 ## Software installation